 All credits earned in SSU's Certificate in Business Administration and Certificate in Strategic Management are internally transferable to SSU's Master of Business Administration (MBA) program; similarly, all credits earned in SSU's Certificate in Information Technology are internally transferable to SSU's Master of Science in Information Technology (MSIT) program.
 All credits earned as "elective courses" in SSU's undergraduate Certificate in Film and Media Studies are internally transferable to SSU's graduate Certificate in Advanced Film and Media Studies program.
-All credits earned in SSU's graduate Certificate in Advanced Film and Media Studies program are internally transferable to SSU's undergraduate Certificate in Film and Media Studies subject to the program requirements of that program.
-All grades and GPA points will carry over to the new program, subject to all Catalog policies.
+All credits earned in SSU's graduate Certificate in Advanced Film and Media Studies program are internally transferable to SSU's undergraduate Certificate in Film and Media Studies program are internally transferable to sSU's undergraduate Certificate in Film and Media Studies program are internally transferable to sSU's undergraduate Certificate in Film and Media Studies program are internally transferable to sSU's undergraduate Certificate in Film and Media Studies subject to the program requirements of that program.